Blesson02/Host-website-pages-on-diff.-instances/README.md

 # Step 1:
  For demonstrating this excersize, Create 3 instances and install apache in it.

- # Fot Instance 1 : create an index page on its root folder
+ # For Instance 1 : create an index page on its root folder

  cd /var/www/html